Daltonmedia/homebridge-readablehttp/README.md

 # Configuration

 The configuration for this plugin is the same as [homebridge-http](https://github.com/rudders/homebridge-http) but includes an additional method to read the power state of the device.
-Specify the `readable_url` in your config.js that returns the status of the device as an integer (0 = off, 1 = on).
+Specify the `read_url` in your config.js that returns the status of the device as an integer (0 = off, 1 = on).

 Configuration sample: